What's New: mule training

 By Meredith Hodges

-The first thing I noticed is when we lead our animals with the lead rope in the right hand, we drop our shoulder and are no longer in good posture.
-When we walk, our hand moves ever so slightly from left to right as we walk.
-We inadvertently move the equine’s head back and forth.
-They balance with their head and neck and thus, we are forcing them off balance with every step that we take; and since movement builds muscle, they are being asymmetrically conditioned internally and externally with every step we take together.
+The first issue I noticed was with leading our animals.
+When we lead our animals with the lead rope in the right hand, we drop our shoulder and are no longer in good posture.
+When we walk, our hand moves ever so slightly from left to right as we walk; we inadvertently move the equine’s head back and forth.
+They balance with their head and neck.
+Thus, we are forcing them off balance with every step that we take.
+Since movement builds muscle, they are being asymmetrically conditioned internally and externally with every step we take together.
 In order to correct this, we must allow the animal to be totally in control of his own body as we walk together.
 We are cultivating proprioception or “body awareness.”

 During the time you do the core strength leading exercises, you should NOT ride the animal as this will inhibit the success of these preliminary exercises.
 It will not result in the same symmetrical muscle conditioning, habitual behavior and new way of moving.
-The lessons need to be routine and done in good posture from the time you take your equine from the pen until the time you put him away for the best results.
-Hold the lead rope in your LEFT hand keeping slack in the lead rope, keep his head at your shoulder, match your steps with his front legs, point in the direction of travel with your right hand and look where you are going.
-Carry his reward of oats in a fanny pack around your waist.
-He’s not likely to bolt if he knows his reward is right there in the fanny pack.
+For the best results, lessons need to be routine and done in good posture from the time you take your equine from the pen until the time you put him away.
+Hold the lead rope in your LEFT hand, keeping slack in the lead rope.
+Keep his head at your shoulder, match your steps with his front legs, point in the direction of travel with your right hand and look where you are going.
+Carry his reward of oats in a fanny pack around your waist; he’s not likely to bolt if he knows his reward is right there in the fanny pack.

 Plan to move in straight lines and do gradual turns that encourage him to stay erect and bend through his rib cage, keeping an even distribution of weight through all four feet.
 Square him up with equal weight over all four feet EVERY TIME you stop and reward him with oats from your fanny pack.
 Then wait patiently for him to finish chewing.
 We are building NEW habits in the equine’s way of moving and the only way that can change is through routine, consistency in the routine and correctness in the execution of the exercises.
 Since this requires that you be in good posture as well, you will also reap the benefits from this regimen.
 Along with feeding correctly (explained on my website at www.luckythreeranch.com), these exercises will help equines to drop fat rolls and begin to develop the top line and abdominal strength in good posture.
 The spine will then be adequately supported to easily accept a rider.
 He will be better able to stand still as you pull on the saddle horn to mount.